 In addition to studio work, Marc has extensive experience recording artists in unconventional locations, including historic churches, rustic barns, performance halls, and outdoor spaces.
 While he is well versed in modern recording equipment and Pro Tools, Marc prefers to capture sounds with analog tape machines and vintage consoles.

 Marc offers recording, mixing, producing, and mastering services to clients, both on-location and remotely.
 While Marc is based in New Mexico, he will travel to wherever an artist feels most comfortable recording worldwide.
+He also offers audio restoration services.

 Marc offers consultations both in-person and remotely for those who are in the process of building their own studio.